 - How to Save PDF Submissions on the Mac App

 Related Forum Questions

-- How can I successfully import a PDF file?
+- How can I successfully create a fillable pdf form?

 JotForm Fillable PDF Creator With All PointsLast Update: January 13, 2017